jigs1996/v7-docs/content/guides/basics/routing.md

 ## Route identifiers

 Each route can have a unique **name** that you can use to generate URLs or redirects without hardcoding paths.
-This keeps your URLs maintainable—if you change a route's path, all references automatically update when using the name.
+This keeps your URLs maintainable, if you change a route's path, all references automatically update when using the name.

 Named routes are essential for:
 - Generating URLs in templates without hardcoding paths